NREL/openstudio-standards/README.md

 # OpenStudio Standards Repository

 This repository contains the data used by OpenStudio to create and use standards for constructions, lighting, occupancy, ventilation, and other building related items.
 Standards data is defined in a spreadsheet and then exported to JSON format via scripts.
 Each version of OpenStudio will come with a JSON export of the current version of this data.
-However, users may modify the spreadsheet and create their own JSON exports which may be loaded into OpenStudio to override the built in data.
-Users may create pull requests to merge their data into the master spreadsheet.
-However, git cannot neatly merge data in Excel format so these merges must be performed by hand.
+Several measures also use this exported data.

+This repository is meant for common, generic data that is widely used.
+It is not meant for user or project specific data.
+Users may fork this repository to add their own information to the standards spreadsheets.
+This custom data can then be exported to JSON format and accessed as a resource in user specific measures.

 The current workflow to add information to the OpenStudio standard is to: